Basic Types

 }

-All types support basic arithmetics.
+All types support basic arithmetic operations.
 Among them are multiplication, addition and subtraction.

-Opposed to what is typical Rust behavior, we natively support operations between different types, e.g., Z and Q, as there is a mathematical reasonable output of Q that can be expected, and as we are working with arbitrarily large values, no memory leaks or rounding can occur.
+Opposed to what is typical Rust behavior, we natively support operations between several distinct types, e.g., between Z and Q, as output of Q any arithmetic operation between these types results in a rational output Q. As we are working with arbitrarily large values, no memory leaks or rounding errors can occur.

 fn basic_arithmetics() {